 An important part of preparing for your road trip is planning your route and gas budget.
 With gas prices fluctuating as much as 40 cents a gallon, don’t let bad fuel economy ruin your trip.
-There are a number of things you can do to achieve the best gas mileage from your RV or tow vehicle.
+There are a number of things you can do to improve rv gas mileage while towing or driving.
 Pad your budget, or build in an emergency or slush fund so that an unexpected cost doesn’t sour your vacation.
 Estimate your gas mileage, then over estimate it to give yourself a cushion.

 Weight is Everything